 Abstract: Predicates can apply to collective nouns, expressions like team, committee and court, in multiple ways.
 It has been noticed that collective nouns, like plural expressions, allow for distributive and collective predication.
 I argue that they also allow for a distinct sort of predication that takes a group-as-one as argument.
 I argue that the data is best explained by the view that collective nouns are polysemous rather than ambiguous.
 I then turn to a metaphysics of groups that will be employed by my semantics.
 I argue that groups-as-one are structured wholes––material entities that include a structural-functional element that features in their identity conditions.
 The identity conditions of groups-as-many, in contrast, rely only on material parts.
 Finally I sketch a semantic theory that accounts for the variety of predication of collective nouns and can handle some worrying cases involving entailment.

-Varieties of Social Structures and the Ontology of Social Groups
+Social Structures and the Ontology of Social Groups

 Social Creationism and Social Groups